How To Create Uber For Delivery Trucks With Truck Dispatch Software

 It has become a lot more than just an on demand app connecting drivers to riders.
 Uber has been revolutionary in changing the entire on demand economy that helps consumers get different services through mobile apps.
 Having said that, truck and freight industry doesn’t stand behind from these global changes.
 Uberization is rapidly changing the logistics and truck industry.

 How?
-We’ll definitely explore that, but before that, let’s find why logistics industry even needs to create uber for delivery trucks along with a truck dispatch software.
+We’ll definitely explore that, but before that, let’s find why the logistics industry even needs to create uber for delivery trucks along with a truck dispatch software.

 Almost 85% of spending for freight is on trucking.
 Trucks are one of the most popular ways to transport cargo which is estimated to be more than an 800 billion dollar industry.
 But with the ever-growing size of trucking, problems are growing exponentially.
 Trucking being a fragmented industry, the management turns out to be inefficient.
-One of the major reasons is empty trucks returning post delivery.
+One of the major reasons is empty trucks returning post-delivery.
 Containers in the truck return empty as cargo cannot be obtained for the return leg.
-Not only that, there is always a miscommunication between drivers and shippers which delays the delivery.
+Not only that, but there is also always a miscommunication between drivers and shippers which delays the delivery.

-In fact, there are numbers of challenges that conventional trucking is already facing.
+In fact, there are a number of challenges that conventional trucking is already facing.
 Right from accepting a new delivery order to load goods to assign drivers and deliver them on time – shippers are crying for help.
 This is also a reason why after UberFreight, Amazon has taken the plunge to build app-based delivery truck system.
 Why?
 Well, the point is, apps integrated with a truck dispatch software is actually solving many pain points in the supply chain and logistics management.